 If I had been asked about canyoning one month ago I wouldn’t have known what to say.

 I knew it involved clambering over rocks and paddling through water, but beyond that I hadn’t a clue.
-So after gaining employment with Abel Tasman Canyons as the Office Manager I realised that not only would I have to do my homework, but that I would have to actually go canyoning myself.
+So after gaining employment with Abel Tasman Canyons as the Office Manager I realised that not only would I have to do my homework, but that I would have to actually go on a NZ canyoning adventure myself.

 I arrived at the Abel Tasman Canyon base at 7:30am with my swimming gear on, running shoes on my feet and sunglasses in my pocket.
 I had been told to prepare myself for the long day ahead, so I had, with a big breakfast and a full night’s sleep.
 I was genuinely excited, especially having seen tons of photos of beaming faces as they slid beneath waterfalls, but I had also been warned that it was going to be an intense day full of challenges.